cfreshman/pico-fi/src/packs/remote-repl/README.md

 pico-fi's `app` is exposed as a global variable within the REPL:
 ```
+# By default pico-fi uses the on-board LED as an indicator for request activity
-# Disable pico-fi's on-board LED indicator to use for something else
+# Disable to use for something else
 app.indicator = None

 # Add a route